Billing & Limits

 How settlement works

-Credits are reserved before the request starts, then settled after execution:
+Included plan tokens or add-on credits are reserved before the request starts, then settled after execution:

 Reserve → Execute → Settle